Michael O'Farrell (biker): Hells Angels

 While a member of the Night Riders motorcycle gang in Glendale, O'Farrell, along with members of the San Bernardino chapter of the Hells Angels, the Glendale Mongols chapter and the Straight Satans of Venice, committed a sexual assault on a fifteen year-old girl in August 1972.
 He was among eleven biker gang members convicted in Los Angeles of rape and sex perversion on April 5, 1973.
+Aside from being a registered sex offender, O'Farrell also had convictions for robbery, grand theft, burglary and assault.

+The Night Riders were issued a Hells Angels charter by the club's San Bernardino faction and "patched over" to become the Angels' Los Angeles County (LACO) chapter.
+The Hells Angels recruited the Night Riders to bolster their ranks during a war with the Vagos.
+While incarcerated at San Quentin State Prison during the late 1970s, O'Farrell requested a transfer to the Oakland Hells Angels chapter.
+This request was denied by LACO chapter president George Christie because the Hells Angels' bylaws state that members may not transfer from one charter to another while imprisoned.
+O'Farrell ultimately transferred to the Oakland chapter following his release from custody.
+Christie described O'Farrell in his book Exile on Front Street: My Life as a Hells Angel as "a tough-as-nails outlaw, ruggedly handsome with long, thick brown hair and sad, soulful eyes that made him a favorite with women.
+He was fast with his fists and a legendary fighter, which made him a favorite among [Hells Angels] members".

 On March 27, 1978, O'Farrell was arrested for parole violations along with Sonny Barger, Russell Beyea and James "Jim Jim" Brandes when 42 Hells Angels members and associates were served with subpoenas requiring them to appear before a grand jury investigating the club's activities in Solano County.

 Known for his prowess as a street fighter, O'Farrell is alleged to have beaten New York City Hells Angels chapter sergeant-at-arms Vincent "Big Vinny" Gerolamo while Gerolamo was visiting O'Farrell's Oakland chapter in 1979.
 Upon returning to the East Coast, Gerolamo reported to New York chapter president Sandy Alexander that he had in fact been beaten by not just O'Farrell, but by several members of the Oakland chapter, prompting Alexander to travel to California to make inquiries.
 Alexander, a former professional boxer, reportedly returned to New York satisfied that O'Farrell was indeed solely responsible for Gerolamo's beating after a fight with O'Farrell at the Oakland chapter clubhouse.
 Gerolamo died weeks later, on September 12, 1979, of complications from a ruptured spleen, believed to have been sustained in the beating.